UKCloud/maloja/maloja/doc/contribute.rst

 ===================

-To eliminate the install process from your development cycle, it's preferable to perform these tasks with maloja *uninstalled*:
+To eliminate the install process from your development cycle, it's preferable to perform these tasks with Maloja *uninstalled*:

     * `Running unit tests`_
     * `Building documentation`_